MicrosoftDocs/azure-dev-docs/articles/terraform/create-avd-rbac.md

 description: Learn how to use Terraform to configure role based access control for Azure Virtual Desktop.
-keywords: azure devops terraform avd virtual desktop rbac ms.topic: how-to ms.date: 18/06/2021 ms.custom: devx-track-terraform
+keywords: azure devops terraform avd virtual desktop rbac ms.topic: how-to ms.date: 12/18/2021 ms.custom: devx-track-terraform
 ---

-# Configure Azure Virtual Desktop session hosts using Terraform
+# Configure Azure Virtual Desktop RBAC using Terraform

-Terraform allows you to define and create complete infrastructure deployments in Azure.
-You build Terraform templates in a human-readable format that create and configure Azure resources in a consistent, reproducible manner.
-This article shows you how to configure role based access control for AVD.
-You can also learn how to [install and configure Terraform](get-started-cloud-shell.md).

-In this doc we will walk through adding our users and Azure AD group and then assigning the group to the "Desktop Virtualization User" role, scoped to our host pool.
-We could similarly assign permissions to the users that will manage AVD by assigning users or groups to other [Built in Roles for Azure Virtual Desktop](https://docs.microsoft.com/en-us/azure/virtual-desktop/rbac).
+In this article we will walk through adding our users and Azure AD group and then assigning the group to the "Desktop Virtualization User" role, scoped to our host pool.
+We could similarly assign permissions to the users that will manage AVD by assigning users or groups to other [Built in Roles for Azure Virtual Desktop](/virtual-desktop/virtual-desktop/rbac.md).

+In this article, you learn how to:
+> [!div class="checklist"]

+> * Use Terraform to read Azure Active Directory (AAD) existing users
+> * Use Terraform to create AAD group
+> * Role assignment for Azure Virtual Desktop

 ## Prerequisites

-This article assumes you have already deployed the [Azure Virtual Desktop Infrastructure](../create-azure-virtual-desktop.md).
+This article assumes you have already deployed the [Azure Virtual Desktop Infrastructure](/virtual-desktop/create-azure-virtual-desktop.md).

 ## 1. Data Sources